Integration with Svelte

 toolbar = new Toolbar(toolbar_container, {

-api: kanban.api, // provide Kanban inner API
+api: kanban.api, // give Toolbar access to Kanban's API

-// other configuration properties
+// other config options

 })